 - Authorization form to use likeness/materials and release of information.

-- Three letters of recommendation written by a 1) special education teacher, 2) general education teacher or administrator, and 3) student choice (e.g. teacher, school counselor, coach, community member, employer, etc.) using the nomination guidelines.
+- One letter of recommendation written by either a 1) special education teacher, 2) general education teacher or administrator, and 3) student choice (e.g. teacher, school counselor, coach, community member, employer, etc.) using the nomination guidelines.